FixleIO/git-started/assignments/Git_Tutorial_with_CSharp_App.md

    git clone https://github.com/your-username/csharp-todo-app.git
    cd csharp-todo-app
    ```
-3. Initialize a .NET console project:
+3. Generate a default .gitignore for your project:
     ```
+    dotnet new gitignore
+    ```
+4. Initialize a .NET console project:
+   ```
    dotnet new console
    ```
    This creates `Program.cs`, `TodoApp.csproj`, and `.vscode/` (if in VS Code).
-4. Update `Program.cs` with a basic welcome:
+5. Update `Program.cs` with a basic welcome:
    ```csharp
    using System;